Tuesday, 5 August 2014

 In the very next lines he invokes the argument of human shields.
 Harris here does not stray far from the complete dehumanisation of Palestinian resistance in bringing up this often cited but infrequently substantiated claim of Hamas using human shields.
 A more useful term for his arguments might be a sub-humanisation perhaps leaving Harris wondering, as Sting did of the Russians, whether or not Gazans love their children too.
 Harris in this section also links to what other militant Muslim groups have done in Iraq and Afghanistan, using human shields with reckless abandon.
 Not to be facetious but he is so clearly ignorant of world affairs it might be stretch for him to tell us what Afghanistan and Iraq share in common.
 To illuminate Harris' sub-humanisation I will let him speak for himself:-

-Palestinians are trying to kill everyone.
-Killing women and children is part of
+"The Palestinians are trying to kill everyone.
+Killing women and children is part of the plan."

 As he draws to a conclusion Harris broadens the issue by as mentioned above bringing ISIS (now IS) into the discussion.
 On this point he states: